dillonhuff/gca/README.md

 of how to place the part in the vice, which parallel plates to use (if any), ready to run G-code programs for each toolpath, and instructions on which tool to use in each path.

+To see some examples of how to use GCAs C++ API see the tests in [https://github.com/dillonhuff/gca/blob/master/test/mesh_to_gcode_tests.cpp](https://github.com/dillonhuff/gca/blob/master/test/mesh_to_gcode_tests.cpp)